Glossary: Static-control Floor Finish

-A non-permanent conductive or static-dissipative coating periodically applied to existing floor surfaces.
-Floor finishes ground personnel, equipment, or other objects touching the floor finish and dissipate charges to ground.
-Some finishes control the generation and accumulation of static charges associated with certain charge-generating flooring materials.
+A static-control floor finish is a non-permanent conductive or static-dissipative coating periodically applied to existing floor surfaces.
+Floor finishes ground personnel, equipment, or other objects that touch the surface of the floor and dissipate charges to ground.
+Some finishes control the generation and accumulation of static charges associated with some charge-generating flooring materials, such as certain resins and polymers.

 Learning Center Articles